 What attracts earwigs to a property are areas of moisture and decaying organic matter.
 These insects feed on other insects, garbage, and decaying organic matter.
 They also will chew through and try to feed on paper and cardboard items.

 Earwigs are moisture-seeking pests, so prefer properties where moisture issues are present.
 Once living near your home, it is common for them to move indoors through spaces in the foundation or under doors.
 Door or window screens that are torn or loose are another way these pests get into homes.

 Where will I find earwigs?

 Gardens, damp soil under mulch, dense vegetation, leaf piles, and densely wooded areas are all places where you will find earwigs living.

-Earwigs are a pest that homeowners commonly discover living in their homes, after they find their way inside when seeking out cool, damp areas to live.
+Earwigs are a pest that homeowners commonly discover living in their homes after they find their way inside when seeking out cool, damp areas to live.
 They congregate near pipes, sinks, drains, or sump pumps.
-Basements, crawl spaces, and bathrooms are the most common areas of a home that earwigs take over.
+Crawl spaces, bathrooms, and basements are the most common areas of a home that earwigs take over.